LoveLess1212/CSE_VGU_ObsidianMarkDown/CPT NETWORK/Framing.md

 	* Each frame begins and ends with the sequence 01111110
 	* ![[Pasted image 20221206101038.png]]
 * If the [[HDLC]] [[Protocol]] in the [[Data Link Layer]]
-	* of the sender discovers 5 consecutive 1-bits in the bit stream from the Network Layer, it stuffs a 0-bit in the outgoing bit stream
+	* of the sender discovers 5 consecutive 1-bits in the bit stream from the [[Network Layer]], it stuffs a 0-bit in the outgoing bit stream
 	* of the receiver discovers 5 consecutive 1-bits, followed by a 0-bit in the bit stream from the [[Physical Layer]], it removes the 0-bit
 * Advantages
 	* Ensures that the start/ end sequence does not occur in the payload